egmnklc/My-Sabanci-Adventure/README.md

 ## I'm a Computer Science and Engineering Student In Sabanci Univeristy

-- 👨‍💻 I’m currently working on Python projects and automating web and mobile devices..
+- 👨‍💻 I’m currently working on Python projects and automating web and mobile devices.
 - 📚 Beginner on java 😅, soon begin to learn Kubernetes!
 - ⚡ Fun fact: I was a american latin dancer and got 6 medals and a cup.